Medically reviewed by Drugs.com. Last updated on Mar 5, 2023.

 During your procedure:

-A small incision will be made in your neck.
-The surgeon will separate the tissues and insert a mediastinoscope inside the incision.
+A small incision will be made just above your breastbone.
+Your healthcare provider will insert a mediastinoscope into the incision.
 A mediastinoscope is a thin tube with a light on the end.
 The scope will be used to look inside your mediastinum.
-The surgeon may also collect tissue samples.
+Your provider may also collect tissue samples.
 The scope will be pulled out and the incision will be closed with stitches.

 After your procedure:

 You will be taken to a room to rest until you are fully awake.
 Healthcare providers will monitor you closely for any problems.
 Do not get out of bed until your healthcare provider says it is okay.
-When your healthcare provider sees that you are okay, you will be able to go home or be taken to your hospital room.
+When your healthcare provider sees that you are okay, you will be able to go home or be taken to a hospital room.
 A bandage will cover your stitches.
 This bandage keeps the area clean and dry and helps prevent infection.
 A healthcare provider may remove the bandage soon after your procedure to check the area.
 Medicines may be given to prevent or treat pain, nausea, or a bacterial infection.

 You may get an infection or bleed more than expected.
 Your healthcare provider may need to do other procedures to stop the bleeding.
 You may get blood clots or air in your chest cavity.
 Arteries (blood vessels) and nerves may be injured.
-After the procedure, your voice may be hoarse if the nerve from your voice box is hurt.
-You may need to have a mediastinoscopy done more than once.
-Without this procedure, your condition may get worse.
+After the procedure, your voice may be hoarse.
+You may need to have more than 1 mediastinoscopy.

 CARE AGREEMENT:You have the right to help plan your care.
 Learn about your health condition and how it may be treated.
 Discuss treatment options with your healthcare providers to decide what care you want to receive.
 You always have the right to refuse treatment.